Helping women and non-binary people create sustainable careers as audio engineers and music producers in Aotearoa New Zealand.

 Provides resources to music creators to help them step-up in their careers, create to their best potential, and enable them to create more frequently.

-Equipment Step-Up with Rockshop - aims to set-up a promising practioner with high quality equipment they can use to elevate their work.
+Equipment Step-Up - aims to set-up a promising practitioner with high quality equipment they can use to elevate their work.

 Studio Step-Up - giveaway of self-directed half day studio slots to help music creators who require a studio space to finish a song or project.